Huitzilo/olfactory/README.md

 `cp -a /usr/local/lib/python2.7/dist-packages/gurobipy/ /home/<your_dir>/.virtualenvs/<your_env>/lib/python2.7/site-packages/`

 Now, switch to your virtualenv and check if the following works without errors:

 `python -c "import gurobipy"`

 ### virtualenv + Gurobi + PyCharm
-To get PyCharm to work with virtualenv and Gurobi you have to manually add the configuration the LD_LIBRARY_PATH parameter:
+To get PyCharm to work with virtualenv and Gurobi you have to manually add theLD_LIBRARY_PATH parameter to the run configuration:

             LD_LIBRARY_PATH=/opt/gurobi560/linux64/lib`